This information is now current for Dulci-More Festival 23 in 2017

 explore the traditional music scene.
 She attended workshops at the

-Miller has studied the Suzuki piano method under Mary Louise Foster for ten
+has studied the Suzuki piano method under Mary Louise Foster for ten years, and

-years, and discovered her love of traditional music when she began to play harp
+discovered her love of traditional music when she began to play harp at age

-at age eight.
-She has taken workshops at the Ohio Scottish Arts School, at the
+eight.
+She has taken workshops at the Ohio Scottish Arts School, at the 2007

-2007 Edinburgh International Harp Festival in Edinburgh, Scotland, and has had
+Edinburgh International Harp Festival in Edinburgh, Scotland, and has had the

 Micah Miller has studied the Suzuki piano method under Mary Louis Foster for the past nine years and picked up the Anglo concertina in 2005.
 With the concertina she is mainly self-taught, learning tunes by listening to CDs and playing with her sisters.
 In addition, however, she has had the chance to take workshops with brilliant concertina players such as Grainne Hambly, Caroline Keene, and Frank Edgley.
 The lighthearted tone of her concertina may be heard on several tracks on the family CD and she often joins her sisters onstage.
 She plays many local gigs and sessions, most recently being involved in a musical recording project for Christendom College in Front Royal, VA, where she is currently studying.

-family band and has attended tin whistle workshops at the Celtic Roots Festival
+with the family band and has attended tin whistle workshops at the Celtic Roots

 Since they are coming from their current locations all around the country, we may not know how many of them will be with us until shortly before the festival.